Menu

 Inexpensive

 As a general rule, canister vacuums are more expensive than upright vacuums.
-However, you can certainly find some compact canister vacuum cleaners that are priced under $80.
+However, you can certainly find some compact canister vacuum cleaners priced under $100.
 Two quality companies with several superior offerings in this price range are Eureka and Bissell.

 Mid-range

-Between $80 and $150, you can find mid-range canister vacuums from the likes of top companies like Hoover and Oreck.
-Though the vacuums may or may not be cordless at this price range, they employ a few more desirable features than the cheapest of canister vacs.
-Helpful clean up tools are usually included with these options, such as an attachment for bare floors and swivel steering.
-Some of these choices offer an air filtration system, as well.
+Between $100 and $200, you can find mid-range canister vacuums from top companies like Hoover and Oreck.
+Though the vacuums may or may not be cordless at this price range, they employ a few more desirable features than the cheapest canister vacs.
+Helpful cleanup tools are usually included with these options, such as an attachment for bare floors and swivel steering.
+Some of these choices also offer an air-filtration system.

 Expensive

-If you want a canister vac with many desirable bells and whistles — HEPA filtration system, powerful suction, cordless capabilities and/or a long power cord — be prepared to spend $150 or greater.
-In our research, we have discovered high-end canister vacs from the likes of Miele, Dyson, and Kenmore that cost several hundred dollars.
+If you want a canister vac with many desirable bells and whistles — HEPA filtration system, powerful suction, cordless capabilities and/or a long power cord — prepare to spend $200 or more.
+In our research, we discovered high-end canister vacs from the likes of Miele, Dyson and Kenmore that cost several hundred dollars.

 FAQ